jdcloudcom/en/documentation/Storage-and-CDN/Storage-Gateway/Operation-Guide/Installation-Configuration.md

 ![存储网关镜像](../../../../image/Storage-Gateway/storagegateway-1.png)

 2. You can click **Create Virtual Machines** to accomplish Virtual Machine creation under current image of Storage Gateway or set shared image on the page of **Create Virtual Machines** and select Storage Gateway Image.
-See [Create Linux Instance](http for more helps://docs.jdcloud.com/cn/virtual-machines/create-linux-instance)
+See [Create Linux Instance](https://docs.jdcloud.com/cn/virtual-machines/create-linux-instance) for more help.

 ![创建云主机](../../../../image/Storage-Gateway/storagegateway-2.png)